canonical/sphinx-docs-starter-pack/docs/how-to/migrate-from-pre-extension.rst

 Sphinx configuration
 ~~~~~~~~~~~~~~~~~~~~~

-A significant change in the new starter pack is the organisation of the configuration files, summarised in the following table:
+A significant change in the new starter pack is the organization of the configuration files, summarized in the following table:

 .. list-table::
    :widths: 20 40 40
    :header-rows: 1

    * - Configuration file
      - Pre-extension
      - Extension-based
    * - ``conf.py``
      - Common configurations shared by all starter pack projects